LBHackney-IT/API-Playbook/docs/branching_strategy.md

 Alerts us when a security configuration rule compliance has changed

-## Infrastructure as code (IaC)

-      More on IaC in our API playbook here [Link TBC]]

-Each API is responsible for maintaining its own infrastructure.

-Our IaC deployment process is automated via our CI/CD pipeline.

 ## Serverless framework

 We use the serverless framework to help us deploy Lambda functions and related resources.